 Plant and Fungi Identification Apps: Careful Now!

 Plant and fungi ID apps are now widely available and seem to be well liked by many people who use them, including foragers.
 I welcome the way they can bring the pleasures of connecting with plants to a wider audience, but think there is a danger that some foragers place too much faith in their accuracy.
-This has the potential to undermine the development of personal identification skills, and risks turning the reciprocal relationships with plants and fungi, and the ecosystems of which they are part, into transactional encounters.
-And placing too much confidence in the wisdom of a logarithm can be dangerous.
+This recent study of several of the most popular apps found that the apps seldom exceed 50% accuracy.
+Further to their unreliability and the dangers this could bring to novice foragers that aren’t aware of their shortcomings, I fear that they also have the potential to undermine the development of personal identification skills, and risks turning the reciprocal relationships with plants and fungi, and the ecosystems of which they are part, into transactional encounters.
+Placing too much confidence in the wisdom of a logarithm can be dangerous.

 Would you prefer to learn from a human..?
 Check out my online 1-to-1 mentoring.

 Here is a genuine example of what can happen if you place too much trust in an ID app.
 This is quoted directly from an email I received.
 Although it mentions a specific app, I think it could just as well have referred to many others: